 As a marketing or growth manager, you can find this question efficient for measuring customer loyalty, tracking the results of a particular marketing campaign and transposing the collected data in a long-term growth strategy.

-Asking customers to rate your company is also important for collecting feedback that will help you improve your future NPS campaigns.
+Asking customers to rate your company is also important for collecting feedback that will help you improve your future NPS surveys.

 Replace the word “company” with a specific product or service